Car Insurance Discounts for Seniors

 Average Cost of Car Insurance for Seniors

-Auto insurance rates depend on several factors including your age, location and coverage level.
-As a senior, premiums typically increase, making discounts important.
+Auto insurance rates depend on several factors, including your age, location and coverage level.
+Premiums typically increase as a senior, making car insurance discounts important.

 After age, your coverage level affects rates most significantly.
 Each state requires minimum coverage regardless of age.
 You can estimate your auto insurance costs using MoneyGeek's car insurance calculator.